Top quark flavor changing couplings at a muon collider: Limits on and from production in hadronic channel.

-This process is given by 131 diagrams for $t$ production with $\ell=\mu$, and as many diagrams for $\bar{t}$ production, and 76 diagrams for $t$ with each one of the two other lepton flavors $\ell=e$, $\tau$, and as many for $\bar{t}$.
-This results in a grand total of 384 diagrams.
-In practice, however, only the processes with $\ell=\mu$ lead to a substantial cross section, and among those, only the VBF processes, as illustrated by the leftmost diagram in figure \ref{fig:mmtbnn}.
+This process is given by $t$ (or $\bar{t}$) production with $\ell$ any of the three charged leptons, but again only the processes with $\ell=\mu$ lead to a substantial cross section.
+Among those, only the VBF processes are significant.
+It is illustrated by the leftmost diagram in figure \ref{fig:mmtbnn}.
 Single-top production has two $b$ quarks in the final state, and is therefore a reducible background.
 Numerical results for its cross section are given below in table \ref{tab:sigma} with the label ``$tb$.''

 We carry out the event selection of our simulated signal and background events by means of a set of phase-space cuts.
 We consider final states with four partons, which we interpret as ``jets,'' and transverse missing energy.
 We denote the jets $J_{0,\ldots,3}$, ordered by decreasing $p_T$.
 We then select events satisfying the phase-space cuts,